kayWChen/software-containerisation/README.md

 # Software Containerization

 ### Assignment Description:

-In this assignment, I've developed a simplified score system capable of recording scores for various subjects.
+In this assignment, I've developed a simplified score system (with restful api) capable of recording scores for various courses.
 Basic creating, reading, updating, deleting operations are all supported in the system.
-I attempt to deploy the system Docker Compose, Kubernetes, and Helm charts.
+I attempt to deploy the system with Docker Compose, Kubernetes, and Helm charts.

-#### Application Basic Information:
+#### Application Basic Structure:

-**Frontend:**  `Vue.js` @2.6.12 , `Nginx` @ 1.24.0
+**Frontend:**  `Vue.js` @2.6.12 ,  **Web Server:** `Nginx` @ 1.24.0

 **Backend:** `SpringBoot` @2.4.5